benmvp/slides/2018/frameworksummit/nav-react.md

   * They created Create React App
   * Allows you to bootstrap super quick w/ zero-config
   * And if you need to config something it doesn't support you can "eject"
+- Much better than the (bloated) boilerplates / starter-kits
 - Also creates an optimized bundle you can ship to production

 /////